 Samuel Dorevitch

-Samuel Dorevitch (Photo: Jenny Fontaine)
+Samuel Dorevitch (Photo: Jenny Fontaine/University of Illinois Chicago)

-Environmental epidemiologist Dr. Samuel Dorevitch is research associate professor of environmental and occupational health sciences in the UIC School of Public Health.
+Environmental epidemiologist Dr. Samuel Dorevitch is professor of environmental and occupational health sciences in the UIC School of Public Health.
 He is also director of BRACE Illinois, a group based at UIC that works with public health officials throughout the state to develop a climate change adaptation plan for Illinois.

-Dorevitch’s research interests include waterborne illness, indicators of water quality, developing innovative methods for measuring pathogens in water, communicating environmental information to the public, and asthma and obesity among inner-city residents.
+Dorevitch’s research interests include waterborne illness, indicators of water quality, developing innovative methods for measuring pathogens in water, communicating environmental information to the public and asthma and obesity among inner-city residents.

-His most recent research includes looking at ways to help prevent pathogens in stormwater from polluting Chicago beaches.
+His recent research includes looking at ways to help prevent pathogens in stormwater from polluting Chicago beaches.
 The project is part of a comprehensive beach initiative that also includes other efforts to reduce known sources of pollution such as gull waste, and a communication program to improve the public’s understanding of beach water quality.

 Print Friendly, PDF & Email